 The students' grades will be based on 1.
-Participation in Zoom meetings; 2.
+Participation in class meetings; 2.
 Three presentations; and 3.
 Three papers.

-Participation will enable the instructor to measure the extent of the students' comprehension of the basic facts of the novels: who are the principal characters? what is the plot of the story? where and when does the story take place? why does a certain event happen the way it does? what does a certain comment or remark tell us about a character or a situation?
+Participation will enable the instructor to measure the extent of the students' comprehension of the basic facts of the novels: who are the principal characters? what is the plot of the story? where and when does the story take place? why does a certain event happen the way it does?

+what does a certain comment or remark tell us about a character or a situation?
 These and similar questions are designed to ensure that the students are doing the reading and understand the basic details of these novels.
 In the event of problems with participation, quizzes will be administered and graded.
 Participation includes asking questions.
-See the Participation Grading Sheet for Participation Grading rubric/details.
-Participation is worth 40 points.
+Participation is worth 40 points, total (2 points for each class period).
+The TA will keep a record of student participation.

-Presentations will ask students to summarize the day's assigned reading and then choose one of six options for the rest of the presentation (author biography, historical context, personal reaction, adaptation/re-mediation, close reading, creative option; see Presentation Assignment Sheet for more details).
+Presentations will ask students to do two things.
+In part one of each the students' three presentations, the student must summarize the day's assigned reading.
+In part two, the student must choose one of six options for the rest of their presentation (author biography, historical context, personal reaction, adaptation/re-mediation, close reading, creative option; see Presentation Assignment Sheet for more details).
 Presentations must last for at least 8 minutes and no more than 15.
 Students must give three presentations over the course of the semester.
 Presentations must be on different novels.
 Each presentation is worth ten points (30 points, total).

 Papers are designed to help students to develop their skills as writers of argumentative, analytical prose.
+Essay topics will be given to the students.
 Each paper is worth ten points (30 points, total).

-GRADE SUMMARY

-Participation: 40 points
+GRADE SUMMARY Participation: 40 points

 Presentations: 30 points (10 points each)

 Papers: 30 points (10 points each)

 100 total points